Food bloggers and nutritionists are constantly on the hunt for ways to boost their website traffic and make their audience happy.

 These are the guidelines for Google recipe schema.
 Do you want to read all of that?
 Probably not!
-As a business owner, your time is priceless, meaning you shouldn’t be wasting your time doing something use our software and have it created in minutes!
+Do what you do best and leave boring and tedious tasks to our plugin!

 Creating recipe schema markup with our tool consists of three easy steps:

 - Add recipe information: You simply name the recipe, include an image, add in the ingredients and instructions, include the cooking times, and anything else you need for your specific recipe.

 - Customize your recipe card: With 9 pre-made recipe card templates to choose from when designing your recipe card, Recipe Generator makes it super easy to create a professional-looking recipe card!